 - *2. have a clinically worthwhile effect on quality of life

 - *5. show the potential for the reduction in the restive index of organs thereby helping increase blood flow transporting drugs

 My eleven years volunteering with Somerset Cancer Care and St. Margaret's Hospice has been a special and valuable time.
-Many people living with cancer have said they gain a lot of benefit from reflexology because it helps them to relax and forget about everything for a time, while finding some relief from discomfort.
+Many people living with cancer have said they gain a lot of benefit from reflexology.
+Whilst finding some relief from discomfort, it also helps them relax and forget about everything for a time.
 It is good for us to know that reflexology can help in a safe and painless way.
 Clients often say they have a sense of taking back some control, whilst feeling more motivated, optimistic and hopeful.

 (Rosa Compassion from garden at Sole Retreat - photo by John Wyatt)